 Regular security audits help organisations assess vulnerabilities, identify security risks, and evaluate the effectiveness of existing controls to prevent tailgating incidents.
 By conducting thorough audits, companies can proactively address security gaps and enhance their overall security posture.

-These routine audits also play a crucial role in ensuring compliance with industry regulations and standards.
+These routine audits also ensure compliance with industry regulations and standards.
 By continuously evaluating security measures and control mechanisms, organisations can maintain a high level of security resilience.

 Security audits provide valuable insights into potential weaknesses and help in devising strategies to fortify the overall security infrastructure.
 Through a combination of risk assessment, control evaluation, and compliance verification, companies can effectively mitigate the risks associated with tailgating and safeguard their premises from unauthorised access.